KBVantage/5W_isolated-DCDC-converter/README.md

 ## Acknowledgments

-This design was inspired by the broader class of no-opto isolated DC/DC converter architectures and reference designs used in low-power industrial applications [web:3][web:9].
+This design was inspired by the broader class of no-opto isolated DC/DC converter architectures and reference designs used in low-power industrial applications.
 Special attention was given to compact implementation, practical testability, and suitability for portable factory automation equipment.